DanielRmz1/react-vite-template/readme.md

 # React vite template

+I have created this reusable template based on some recommendations from [React Developer Roadmap](https://roadmap.sh/react/) and some of my personal preferences.
+You are free to suggest changes and use this template for your projects!

 ## How to use this template

-To use this template just run the following command:
+To use this template just run the following commands:

 ```
 > npx degix DanielRmz1/react-vite-template#master your-project-name
+> npm i
+> npm run dev
 ```

 ## Containing packages